 - you committed an overt act meaning to place the complainant in fear of harm and that person was placed in fear of harm.

+For a more detailed discussion of Virginia “assault and battery,” read this article we’ve written.
 There are two things to think about based upon the above.
-First, you don’t have to hurt someone to be guilty of domestic assault.
+First, you don’t have to cause injury to be guilty of domestic assault.
 Merely touching someone in an inappropriate way may be enough.
 That means a push, shove, slap, or grab can be a domestic assault.

 Second, you don’t even have to touch someone to be guilty.
 You may be guilty if you made movement towards a person intending to place them in fear.
 For example, throwing an object at someone, and not hitting them, may be sufficient.

 What are the Consequences of a Domestic Assault Conviction in Virginia?